Covering and tiling hypergraphs with tight cycles: Introduction

-Trivially, every $k$-graph with a perfect $F$-tiling has an $F$-covering, and every graph with an $F$-covering has a copy of~$F$.
-Thus, for all $k \ge 2$ and $0 \leq i < k$ we have In this sense, the covering problem is an intermediate problem between the Turán and the tiling problems.
+Trivially, a perfect $F$-tiling is an $F$-covering, and an $F$-covering has a copy of~$F$.
+Thus, where $\ex_{k-1}(n, F)$ is \emph{codegree Tur\'an threshold}, that is, the maximum of $\delta_{k-1}(\h)$ over all $F$-free $k$-graphs~$H$ on $n$ vertices.
+In this sense, the covering problem is an intermediate problem between the Tur\'an and the tiling problems.

-As for results on covering thresholds, for any non-empty graph $F$, we have $c_1(n, F) = \left( \frac{\chi(F) - 2}{\chi(F) - 1} + o(1) \right)n$, see~\cite{HanZangZhao2015}.
-In the $3$-graph and minimum vertex degree case, Han, Zang and Zhao~\cite{HanZangZhao2015} obtained asymptotic results for $c_1(n, K)$ for complete $(3,3)$-graphs~$K$.
-In the $3$-graph and minimum codegree case, Falgas-Ravry and Zhao~\cite{Falgas-RavryZhao2015} studied $c_2(n, F)$ when~$F$ is $K^3_4$, $K^3_4$ with one edge removed, $K^3_5$ with one edge removed and other $3$-graphs.
+As for results on covering thresholds, for any non-empty ($2$-)graph $F$, we have $c(n, F) = \left( \frac{\chi(F) - 2}{\chi(F) - 1} + o(1) \right)n$, see~\cite{HanZangZhao2015}, where $\chi(F)$ is the chromatic number of~$F$.
+Han, Zang and Zhao~\cite{HanZangZhao2015} studied the vertex-degree variant of the covering problem, for complete $(3,3)$-graphs~$K$.
+Falgas-Ravry and Zhao~\cite{Falgas-RavryZhao2016} studied $c(n, F)$ when~$F$ is $K^3_4$, $K^3_4$ with one edge removed, $K^3_5$ with one edge removed and other $3$-graphs.